 This tool enables robust storage within FreeBSD.
 With GEOM, you can use two servers for redundancy and reliability, adjusting your RAID configuration as desired.

-FreeBSD offers an operating system, through a community-driven model, that serves as a strong alternative to Linux.
-Also free and open source, the OS is known for its stability, ease-of-use, security, and collaboration with various third-party applications.
+Through a community-driven model, FreeBSD offers an operating system that serves as a strong alternative to Linux.
+Also free and open-source, the OS is known for its stability, ease-of-use, security, and collaboration with various third-party applications.
 Check out our helpful how-to on getting started with your FreeBSD cloud server.

 By Kent Roberts; comic words by Kent Roberts & art by Leena Cruz.